Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-7xTscBSrsY0.md

 # [March 24th, 2020 Livestream](../2020-03-24.md)
 ## Q&A: Wouldn't you split normal & Creative Mode then not allow switching?
 https://www.youtube.com/watch?v=7xTscBSrsY0
-This question was possibly duplicated with a more recent answer: [April 20th, 2021 Livestream Q&A: Will there be Creative Mode?](./yt-AE7doTpLQOU.md) [https://www.youtube.com/watch?v=AE7doTpLQOU](https://www.youtube.com/watch?v=AE7doTpLQOU)
+This question was possibly duplicated with a more recent answer: [May 4th, 2021 Livestream Q&A: Will there be a Creative Mode?](./yt-t5M96JMVybM.md) [https://www.youtube.com/watch?v=t5M96JMVybM](https://www.youtube.com/watch?v=t5M96JMVybM)

 ### Topics